fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 1. Type of entity (private limited)
 2. PAN number of the company
 3. Email ID and mobile number
-4. Residential status (basis the country from where more than 50% of company's managmenet is carried out for the financial year)
+4. Residential status (basis the country from where more than 50% of company's management is carried out for the financial year)
 5. Address
 6. Bank account details
 7. Occupation